rsksmart/devportal-1.0/kb/verify-address-ownership.md

 To do this you need to set up a wallet and connect it to the RSK network.

 However, you may be unsure if you actually "control" the addresses in the wallet.
-Understandably so, because it is the first time.
+Understandably so, because it is your first time using it.
-That concern also has some technical merit - you need to be sure that you are able to sign transactions at this address, before you ask others to send you cryptocurrency or tokens at this address.
+That concern has a technical basis too - you need to **be sure** that you are **able to sign** transactions at this address, before you ask others to send you cryptocurrency or tokens at this address.

-Here we will demonstrate exactly how you can go about doing this, and be sure that you truly "control" a particular address.
+Here we will demonstrate exactly how to do this, and be sure that you truly "control" a particular address.
-All you need is Chrome (web browser) and MetaMask (browser. extension).
+All you need is Chrome (web browser) and MetaMask (browser extension).
 You do not need any RBTC balance to do so!

 ## Before you begin